Abhraraj/Front-end/Project-3-Court-Justice-main/README.md

 - I also learned how to design Buttons and Navbar.
 - I also learned how to use margin and padding.

-## This project took around 1.5 hours to complete.